YOUR Travel Questions, Answered

 Question 5 from Michelle (22:18):

 Does the same rule of booking on Tuesdays apply to budget airlines?
 Is it normal for the price to be so high so close to the departure date?

-- Rule about Tuesdays – she is referring to my 8 Secrets to Finding the Best Deals on Flights
+- The rule about Tuesdays – she is referring to my 8 Secrets to Finding the Best Deals on Flights

-- The further in advance you book with airlines like Ryanair, easyJet or the like, the cheaper your ticket will be
+- The further in advance that you book with airlines like Ryanair, EasyJet, or the like, the cheaper your ticket will be

 Question 6 from Amy (24:25):

 We love to try new foods in the places where we travel.
 Unfortunately, we find that this always takes up a huge portion of our budget.
 Any tips on eating the local cuisine on a smaller budget?

 - Avoid tourist trap restaurants (in prominent locations, with people trying to lure you in, full of tourists rather than locals, comfort food on the menu, etc.)

 - Take a walk far away from the main attractions to find the best food and the best prices